2022 Jahangirpuri violence: Incident

-The Muslims alleged that the processionists tried to enter the Kushal Road mosque, and hoist a saffron flag with "Jai Shri Ram" embossed on it, and that clashes started only after the processionists started to desecrate the mosque.Tarique Anwar, Mukund Jha, Witnesses Narrate How Jahangirpuri Hanuman Jayanti Rally Turned Communal, News Click, 18 Apr 2022.
+The Muslims alleged that the processionists tried to enter the Kushal Road mosque, and hoist a saffron flag with "Jai Shri Ram" embossed on it, and that clashes started only after the processionists started to desecrate the mosque.
+According to NewsClick, the third procession did not follow the prescribed route, and there were saffron flags and stones scattered at the entrance of the mosque.